PlatformsShopifyEtsyBeginner Guide

 The "Hybrid" Approach

-No matter which platform you choose, make sure you optimize your listings properly.
-Use our free tool to perfectly format your tags for maximum visibility online.
+No matter which platform you choose, make sure your listings are easy for buyers to find.
+Use our free tool to format your tags cleanly before you paste them into Etsy.

 Etsy Tag Formatter